franciscofl12/franciscofl12/README.md

 -------

-- 🌱 I’m currently learning JavaScript,PHP and Angular.
+- 🌱 I’m currently learning Laravel and Angular.

 - 👯 Focused in a collaboration of something cool.